pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 ## 2. Inheriting from a PyMC base `Distribution` class

 After implementing the new `RandomVariable` `Op`, it's time to make use of it in a new PyMC {class}`pymc.distributions.Distribution`.
-PyMC works in a very {term}`functional <Functional Programming>` way, and the `distribution` classes are there mostly to facilitate porting the `v3` code to the new `v4` version, add PyMC API features and keep related methods organized together.
+PyMC works in a very {term}`functional <Functional Programming>` way, and the `distribution` classes are there mostly to facilitate porting the `PyMC3` code to the new `PyMC` version, add PyMC API features and keep related methods organized together.
 In practice, they take care of:

 1. Linking ({term}`Dispatching`) a rv_op class with the corresponding logp and logcdf methods.